 The interior doesn’t quite live up to the outside but, as it’s free entry, it’s definitely worth a wander around.
 My friend, who’d never set foot in a cathedral before, was more than impressed with it.

 The castle is one of the largest in Poland and uniquely represents the European architectural styles of medieval, renaissance and baroque periods.
 As it is considered part of Krakow’s historic Old Town, Wawel Castle is also a UNESCO heritage site.
-To see the inside of the castle residency you have to pay a fee – which I sadly did not do – but entry to many parts of the exhibit is completely free every Sunday from November to March and every Monday from April to October.
+To see the inside of the castle residency you have to pay a fee (click here to book your entry ticket + guided audio tour in advance) – which I sadly did not do – but entry to many parts of the exhibit is completely free every Sunday from November to March and every Monday from April to October.

 Depending on the weather conditions (and how much your feet hurt after the walking tour), Planty Park is the perfect place to go for a stroll and just enjoy the fact that you’re in Krakow.
 It perfectly circles the Old Town, meaning that there’s no way you could get lost there!
 There are benches scattered around the place, and random statues here and there for you to admire.

 One of the highlights of my stay in Krakow, if you’re not too exhausted from all the walking around you already will have done by this point, the Macabre Krakow free walking touris only 80 minutes long and 100% worth the blisters!

 A little glimpse into the lesser known but equally as fascinating dark side of the city, the tour features everything from vampires to serial killers and is a must for anyone with a keen interest in the more macabre things in life.
 It runs every day except Saturday at 8pm and begins at the same place as the Old Town tour (between St Florian’s Gate and Barbican).